hualili/hualili/README.md

 - 👋 Hi, greetings, Harry is here, my github id is @hualili
 - 👀 My experience and expertise are in Computer Vision, Embedded Systems, Edge AI and Roboitcs.
 - 🌱 I’m currently working on robotic systems applications for sustainable development and physically challenged people.
-- 💞️ I’m looking to collaborate on the above mentioned field.
+- 💞️ I’m looking forward to collaborating on the above mentioned fields.
 - 📫 How to reach me: hua.li@sjsu.edu

 <!---